 Sleep Quality and Duration Linked to Diet and Certain Nutrients

-Researchers from the University of Pennsylvania’s Center for Sleep and Circadian Neurobiology have confirmed that certain nutrients are conducive to better quality sleep and sleep duration.
+Sleep researchers have confirmed that certain nutrients are conducive to better quality sleep and sleep duration.

 The research was led by Michael A. Grandner, PhD, an instructor of Psychiatry at the University of Pennsylvania.
 The researchers utilized the 2007-2008 National Health and Nutrition Examination Survey to establish associations between sleep patterns with dietary intakes of particular nutrients.